What Is a Cliffhanger? Definition and Examples

 Cliffhanger definition

-A cliffhanger is a narrative device typically used in storytelling, particularly in film, television, and literature, where a story ends abruptly at a crucial moment of suspense or uncertainty.
+A cliffhanger is a narrative device often used in storytelling, most famously in film, television and literature, where a story is cut off suddenly at a moment of maximum suspense or uncertainty.

 The History of Cliffhangers